pivotal/docs-tap/services-toolkit/concepts/service-consumption.hbs.md

 This injects the credentials for the service resource into the Knative service, so that the application workload can consume it.

-In this relatively straightforward scenario, there are only a few resources involved and there is no unnecessary indirection. <!-- what does this mean? -->
+In this relatively straightforward scenario, there are only a few resources involved and they directly reference each other.
 In fact, users are not even directly exposed to the service binding.
 The service binding is created automatically as part of the Out of the Box Supply Chains whenever an application workload is configured to refer to a service.